mgsloan/todoist-shortcuts/readme.md

 | `g`            | enter section navigation mode    |

-In "section navigation mode", the different selections in the left pane are annotated with the key to press to navigate to that section.
-"Inbox" always uses the key `i`, "Today" always uses the key `t`, "Next 7 days" always uses the key `n`.

-Currently, up to 33 projects can be jumped to with this mechanism.
-Sometimes this is more than can fit in a screenful.
-While in "section navigation mode", you can scroll the left pane down and up with `space` and `shift+space`.
+In "section navigation mode", the different selections in the left pane are annotated with the keys to press to navigate to that section.
+Sometimes the sidebar can have more than a screenful of content.
+While in this mode, you can scroll the left pane down and up with `space` and `shift+space`.

 ## Manipulation of tasks at cursor